jpxoi/timeloop/README.md

 The environment variables will be stored in a `.env` file.
 This file will be ignored by Git, so it won't be pushed to the remote repository.
 This means that you will need to create the `.env` file manually.
 The `.env` file should be created in the root directory of the project.

 The `.env` file should contain the required environment variables for the application to run.
-These would be provided by the project leader.
+The required environment variables are the following:

+- `MYSQL_DATABASE_HOST` - The host of the MySQL database.
+Defaults to `localhost`.
+- `MYSQL_PORT` - The port of the MySQL database.
+Defaults to `3306`.
+- `MYSQL_DATABASE_USER` - The username of the MySQL database.
+Defaults to `None`.
+- `MYSQL_DATABASE_PASSWORD` - The password of the MySQL database.
+Defaults to `None`.
+- `MYSQL_DATABASE_DB` - The name of the MySQL database.
+Defaults to `None`.
+- `MYSQL_DATABASE_CHARSET` - The charset of the MySQL database.
+Defaults to `utf-8`.

 There is a `settings.py` file in the root directory.
 This file contains will be used to access the environment variables.
 This means that you will need to modify the `settings.py` file to add the environment variables that you need.
 However, you should not add any sensitive information to the `settings.py` file.
 Instead, you should add the environment variables to the `.env` file.
 Before modifying the `settings.py` file, you should check if the environment variable is already defined in the `settings.py` file.
 If it is, you should not add it again.
 If it is not, contact the project leader first.

-## Testing

-For this project, we will be using [Thunder Client](https://www.thunderclient.io/) for testing the API endpoints.
-This means that we will be using [Thunder Client](https://www.thunderclient.io/) to send requests to the API endpoints and check if the responses are correct.

 ## OS Reccomendations